jrenaldi79/prompts/README.md

 * Anthropic Sonnet Model: Used as a Deep Research Agent within the workflow for tasks requiring a different approach or perspective compared to the Gemini models.
 * Firecrawl API: This is a web scraping API used to extract content from web pages.
 The workflow uses Firecrawl to retrieve relevant articles and resources for the coaching feedback.
 * SerpAPI: This is a search engine results page (SERP) API used to access Google search results.
 The workflow utilizes SerpAPI to find relevant articles and resources based on the generated search queries.

+### 5. 📄 PaperGrader.json - The Final Paper Grader

+This JSON file defines another workflow, this time designed to automate the grading and feedback process for student final papers on product strategy.
+It leverages similar technologies and tools as the InterviewGrader.json workflow, including:

+* n8n: n8n is again used as the workflow automation tool, orchestrating the flow of data and actions based on the defined nodes and connections.
+* LlamaIndex: This is a tool that helps with analyzing and extracting information from documents.
+In this workflow, LlamaIndex is used to parse the student papers and identify any missing sections based on the defined criteria.
+* Google Gemini Chat Model: The Google Gemini chat model is used for natural language processing and generation tasks, such as evaluating the papers based on the rubric, generating feedback, and suggesting improvements.
+* Class Transcripts: The workflow incorporates class transcripts as context for the language model, ensuring the feedback is relevant to the course content and learning objectives.

+This workflow is triggered when a chat message is received, likely initiating the process of uploading and analyzing the student papers.
+The JSON file provides the necessary instructions and configurations for n8n to manage the workflow, ensuring an efficient and automated grading process.